James-Plumley/zigamp/README.md

 # ZigAmp

-`ZigAmp` is a Windows-first audio player scaffold written in Zig with:
+`ZigAmp` is a a basic music player written in Zig, using OpenGL for UI.
+I develop on Windows, but using this application on Linux should be feasible after I make it agnostic to winmm.

 - an OpenGL 1.1 playlist UI
 - Zig-side metadata parsing for common audio formats